oVirt/ovirt-site/source/infra/infrastructure.html.md

 Here is the Infrastructure Team and what we work on for the [oVirt project](http://ovirt.org).

+## Mission Statement

+The oVirt Infra Team is a volunteer effort to provide community infrastructure services by following the tenets of open source and accepted professional standards of system administrators.

 ## How we work

 This is a [community services infrastructure](http://fedorahosted.org/csi/) team.
 That means the project infrastructure is maintained to a [professional level](http://mmcgrath.fedorapeople.org/html-single/) by a group of system administrators who are contributing their time.
 (That time may be contributed as part of their job role, it might be part of a class or workshop, it might be purely voluntary, and so forth.)